 The hearing officer will take into account the investigative file and the evidence presented and accepted at the hearing.
-The evidentiary principles in Section III.B.C also apply.
+The evidentiary principles in Section III.B.3.c also apply.
 On any disputed and material issue, the hearing officer should make their own findings and credibility determinations based on all of the evidence before them.
-However, on any disputed and material issue, the hearing officer may not consider any statement about which a party or witness has refused, in whole or in part, to answer questions posed by a party through their advisor or a University-assigned reader and allowed as relevant by the hearing officer.
-For purposes of these procedures, a statement is anything that constitutes a person's intent to make factual assertions.